 Every sale which is made within the City and Borough of Sitka, unless explicitly exempted by Sitka General Code Chapter 4.09.100, or subsequent ordinance, shall be presumed to be subject to the city sales tax of 5% or 6% (seasonally) imposed.

 This requires by law any person or business to register with the City of Sitka Tax Office before making sales, rendering services, or providing rentals within city limits.

-Please Note: The City and Borough of Sitka also enacts a 6% transient room tax, as well as, a 4% driver’s facility charge and a $10/box fish box tax to be collected and remitted by persons or business conducting sale.
+Please Note: The City and Borough of Sitka also enacts a 6% transient room tax, 6% marijuana tax, 4% driver’s facility charge, and $10/box fish box tax to be collected and remitted by persons or business conducting sales.

 Business Licenses & Permits

 In addition to registering your business with the City of Sitka to collect and remit taxes, a business license issued by the State of Alaska is required and may be obtained online at https://www.commerce.alaska.gov/web/cbpl/businesslicensing.aspx

 If you plan to conduct business as a taxi and/or tour operator, you are required to obtain yearly permits issued by Sitka Police Department.
 Please call 907-747-3245 with questions.